anthonymendez/anthonymendez.github.io/_portfolio/WeatherBox.md

 When we were coming up with a project idea, we didn't know what route or domain we wanted to go in.

 [Professor Christopher Hollot](https://www.linkedin.com/in/christopher-hollot-2651a86/) let us know in an email with a few projects that some researchers and companies in our department had.
 So we talked to one of the researchers about their project.
 The researcher we talked to was [Apoorva Bajaj](https://www.linkedin.com/in/apoorva-bajaj-abb57b3/).
-His project was something along the lines of figuring out weather, more specifically wind speed and direction, before deploying an drone for emergency operations.
+His project was something along the lines of figuring out weather conditions, more specifically wind speed and direction, before deploying a drone for emergency operations.
 This information is critical in knowing whether not conditions were safe for a drone to fly in.

 Of course, for Senior Design Project, this project presented a few challenges.
 How can we accurately measure wind speed and direction?
 How can we test this out with a drone when none of us have any drone flying experience or an FAA license?